2022

 - Category:

 Summary of recommendations Recommendation 1: $2M to support agencies to maintain flexible work arrangements and ensure that service users can maintain connected with online services.
-Recommendation 2: Permanently resource the $25M 100 AOD workers initiative to account for future demand with additional capacity built in annually over the next four years.
-Recommendation 3: Resource an
+Recommendation 2: Permanently resource the

 -